 Articles & Interviews

-Interview: Participating Witness
+Interview: Participating Witness, Poets House

 "2020 Exhibition Opening: Participating Witness: The Poetics of Granary Books with Steve Clay and Mary Catherine Kinniburgh."